Our Pilot: Frequently Asked Questions

 Is there a minimum or maximum length?

-No strict limits.
-However, most stories run between 500-2,000 words.
-Very short stories (under 300 words) may lack the depth Compass looks for.
-Very long stories (over 3,000 words) may need trimming during the editing process.
+Stories find their natural length.
+Most run between 500 and 2,000 words.
+Stories under 300 words often lack the depth Compass looks for.
+Stories over 3,000 words may need trimming during Full Anchor.
 Tell your story in the length it needs.

-Can I share stories that happened to other people?
+Can I share a story that happened to someone else?

-No. We only publish first-person accounts—stories that happened to you.
-You can write about encounters with other people, but the story must be your experience, your perspective, your truth.
+No. We publish first-person accounts only — your experience, your perspective, your truth.
 If you want to share someone else's story, encourage them to share it themselves.

 What if English is not my first language?